 My grammar offers psychological variables we do not need to hold for inborn, and we can learn, primarily for American English.
-It bases on a process that all languages have, namely spatialization, but is not universal.
+It bases on a process that all languages have, namely spatialization, but it is not universal.

 2. Are there actually Language Acquisition Devices in human brains and could brains be programmed?

 Linguistically, a device may be something devised, as well as a faculty that devises.
 This latter meaning might apply to Mr. Chomsky’s theory best.

-3. Could language be a result of a genetic mutation?
+3. Could language be a result of genetic mutation?

 Mr. Chomsky has used the word mutation, speaking about language as possibly a result of human evolution.

 My sense for evolving is to work out, gradually achieve, or devise.
 To compare childhood, adolescence, and adulthood, the DNA retains identity in good shape, though much may change in the way the human being speaks and writes.
 This lifespan spontaneous evolution was most probably part in shaping American English.
 I never use the term mutation with regard to language.

-4. Is there a decisive or definitive grammar to explain language irrefutably or completely, be it in terms of principles or neural models, we could call “the true grammar”?
+4. Is there a decisive or definitive grammar we could call “the true grammar”, to explain language irrefutably or completely, be it in terms of principles or neural models?

 It always depends on the learner if an approach to grammar works, also when the grammatical matter is supported by scholarly traditions.
 Feel welcome to read about “stative verbs”: